fbasa/enrollment/README.md

 ## Real-time updates
 Real-time enrollment updates end-to-end with SignalR.

+## Messaging Queue (RabbitMQ + SendGrid)
+- Real email messaging queue with a safe, production-ready pattern:
+- Outbox table (transactional write with your business change)
+- Dispatcher (polls outbox - enqueues to MQ)
+- Queue (RabbitMQ by default; in-memory fallback)
+- Worker (consumes queue - sends email via SendGrid)

 ## Global Exception Handler
 Consistent responses: always RFC 7807 with type, title, detail, status, instance, correlationId, traceId, and (when applicable) a per-field errors dictionary.Smart DB mapping: unique key - 409, deadlock/timeout - 503 (+ retry signal), login/db open issues properly classified.

-Notes & guidance
+* Notes & guidance
-Safety: Idempotency should be used only for side-effecting commands where repeat submissions must not duplicate effects.
+- Safety: Idempotency should be used only for side-effecting commands where repeat submissions must not duplicate effects.
 Reads don’t need it.
-Locks: With a Redis multiplexer, concurrent duplicates are serialized (SET NX).
+- Locks: With a Redis multiplexer, concurrent duplicates are serialized (SET NX).
 Without it, duplicates may still both execute, but retries will replay the cached result—good enough for dev.
-TTL: Tune Idempotency:StoreTtl (e.g., 10–60 min) based on your client’s retry window.
+- TTL: Tune Idempotency:StoreTtl (e.g., 10–60 min) based on your client’s retry window.
-Key scope: We scope by method + path + user + key + requestHash.
+- Key scope: We scope by method + path + user + key + requestHash.
 This avoids collisions across routes/users and prevents accidental replay with a different payload.
-Clients must send the header: X-Idempotency-Key: 8d5e0a6f-8a5a-4b04-a0a2-0c6b1c5f6f9a
+- Clients must send the header: X-Idempotency-Key: 8d5e0a6f-8a5a-4b04-a0a2-0c6b1c5f6f9a
-Errors: If a duplicate comes while the first is in flight, we wait briefly for the result; if still not available, we throw a 409-style exception (currently InvalidOperationException; you can replace with your ConflictException).
+- Errors: If a duplicate comes while the first is in flight, we wait briefly for the result; if still not available, we throw a 409-style exception (currently InvalidOperationException; you can replace with your ConflictException).